 Module 5: Identifying and supporting grief and loss for children, families, and caregivers

 Grief and loss are natural parts of the extended family caregiving experience, for children and for caregivers.
 This module addresses issues of grief and loss across the lifespan, addressing the question “what do grief and loss look like in a grandfamily setting?”

-This module defines compassion fatigue and burnout, explains why they are important issues for providers, why establishing boundaries is a necessary part of self-care, and offers activities and strategies for self-care for the service provider.
+Professionals serving kinship caregivers and grandfamilies are at risk for burnout and secondary trauma that can impact their serve.
+This module defines compassion fatigue and burnout and explores why they are important issues for providers.
+It will also discuss the importance of establishing boundaries as a necessary self-care approach and offers practice activities for self-care for the service provider.

 This two-part module will include discussion of building a volunteer base to support program activities, including tips for incorporating former clients as volunteers.
 The second half of the module covers developing a mentoring program to support grandfamily caregivers.

 Programs are only powerful if they can be sustained.
-Module 9 will be delivered in three parts, covering related topics of maintaining and sustaining a program, including tips for writing strong grant proposals; developing collaborations and partnerships; and the importance of evaluation for program sustainability and seeking funding.
+This module will be delivered in three parts, covering related topics of maintaining and sustaining a program, including tips for writing strong grant proposals; developing collaborations and partnerships; and the importance of evaluation for program sustainability and seeking funding.